betalgo/Mergy/Readme.md

 ## Installation

-1. Download the extension from the Browser Web Store (link to be added once published)
+1. Download the extension from your browser's extension store (links to be added once published)
-2. Click on "Add to Browser" to install the extension
+2. Click on "Add to [Your Browser Name]" to install the extension
-3. Once installed, you'll see the Mergy icon in your Chrome toolbar
+3. Once installed, you'll see the Mergy icon in your browser toolbar

 ## Usage

 1. Navigate to any GitHub repository page
-2. Click on the Mergy icon in your Chrome toolbar
+2. Click on the Mergy icon in your browser toolbar
 3. Set your GitHub Personal Access Token in the settings (required for API access)
 4. Configure Mergy Ignore rules if desired (optional)
 5. Click "Start Fetching Files" to retrieve the repository contents
 6. Select the files you want to include in the combined file
-7. Click "Download Combined Files" to generate and download the aggregated text file
+7. Click "Combine and Download" to generate and download the aggregated text file

 ## Configuration